strangetom/ingredient-parser/ingredient_parser/ModelCard.md

 ### Out-of-Scope Uses

-- The model only support English language sentences.
+- Token labelling for sentences in languages other than English.
-- The model only supports the Latin alphabet and standard special characters.
+- Token labelling for sentences written in scripts other than the Latin alphabet using standard special characters.
-- The model only supports parsing one ingredient sentence at a time.
+- Labelling multiple sentences simultaneously.
 Attempting to pass a string containing multiple sentences is not supported and has not been tested.

 ## Limitations